hekike/unchain/README.md

 ## How It Works

-It automatically detects the last tag and bumps the `patch`, `minor` or `major` semver component based on the commits since tha last tag.
+Automatically detects the last tag and bumps the `patch`, `minor` or `major` semver component based on the commits since tha last tag.

-If there is no tag specific it will start with `1.0.0`.
+If there is no commit found related to previous version it will release `1.0.0`.

 *What it does*